bup/bup/README.md

             apt-get build-dep bup

-   Otherwise try this (substitute python2.5-dev if you have an older system):
+   Otherwise try this (substitute python2.5-dev or python2.6-dev if you have an older system):

-            apt-get install python2.6-dev python-fuse
+            apt-get install python2.7-dev python-fuse
             apt-get install python-pyxattr python-pylibacl
             apt-get install linux-libc-dev
+            apt-get install acl attr
             apt-get install python-tornado # optional

    On CentOS (for CentOS 6, at least), this should be sufficient (run